 Let their own table before them become a snare; and when they are at peace, let it become a trap.
 Let their eyes be darkened, so that they cannot see, and make their loins tremble continually.

-This is the beginning of David’s prayer that God would pour out his indignation upon his adversaries (v.
-24).
-He prays that just as they gave him poison for food (v.
-21), so their table would be their undoing.
+This is the beginning of David’s prayer that God would pour out his indignation upon his adversaries (verse 24).
+He prays that just as they gave him poison for food (verse 21), so their table would be their undoing.
 The very bounty that they think they have would prove to be their judgment.
 And he prays that they would be blinded and unable to find their way and that trembling would seize them forever.

 In other words, this prayer is a prayer for their condemnation, their destruction, their damnation.
 Verses 27–28: “May they have no acquittal from you, O God.
 Let them be blotted out of the book of the living; let them not be enrolled among the righteous.”
 David consigns them to perdition, to hell.

 Not Sinful Personal Vengeance